 1 Scope

-This report will describe the Network Digital Twin concept, investigate its applicability for automation of zero-touch network and service management and introduce existing, emerging and future scenarios that can benefit from it.
+This report describes the Network Digital Twin concept, investigates its applicability for automation of zero-touch network and service management and introduces existing, emerging and future scenarios that can benefit from it.

-Principles and functionality needed to support and utilize the Network Digital Twin for zero-touch network and service management will be introduced, considering also state of the art.
+Principles and functionality needed to support and utilize the Network Digital Twin for zero-touch network and service management is introduced, considering also state of the art.

-The report will outline recommendations of additional capabilities needed in the ZSM framework to support Network Digital Twins.
+The report outlines recommendations of additional capabilities needed in the ZSM framework to support Network Digital Twins.

-The report will identify existing specifications and solutions (both ETSI and external ones) that can be leveraged to maximize synergies.
-Collaboration with other SDOs (e.g. in IRTF NMRG, ITU-T SG13) will be recommended when appropriate.
+The report identifies existing specifications and solutions (both ETSI and external ones) that can be leveraged to maximize synergies.
+Collaboration with other SDOs (e.g. in IRTF NMRG, ITU-T SG13) are recommended when appropriate.

-Editor’s note: TODO: update scope description as document matures.

 2 References